 Masters Degree in Oil and Gas Engineering: Program Information

 Master's degree programs that focus on oil and gas engineering are multi-faceted and directed toward managing the extraction of natural gas.
-At most institutes of higher learning, oil, or petroleum, and gas engineering is a specialization offered within a school or college of engineering.
-Prospective students of such programs should have science-related bachelor's degrees.
+At most institutes of higher learning, oil or petroleum and gas engineering are specializations offered within a school or college of engineering.

-Most master's degree programs in petroleum and gas engineering provide students with a thesis or non-thesis option.
 Thesis options typically require completion of approximately 30 credits in core and elective courses plus 6 credits earned by preparing and defending the thesis.
 Non-thesis students traditionally complete about 36 total credits plus a final all-inclusive exam.
-This program involves advanced study in areas such as rock mechanics, petrophysics, enhanced oil recovery and oil field management, in addition to well drilling, completion and stimulation.
+This program involves advanced study in areas such as rock mechanics, petrophysics, enhanced oil recovery, and oil field management, in addition to well drilling, completion, and stimulation.
 Some of the coursework ordinarily found in an oil and gas graduate degree program can include:

 - Steady and unsteady state flow in porous media